-There are many tools available for the digital artist, from graphics tablets to the best software to a whole range of learning resources.
+There are many tools available for the digital artist, from the best graphics tablets to the best digital art software to a whole range of learning resources.
 However, one tool that is often overlooked is the podcast.
 While it may seem like an odd choice, podcasts are a great way for artists to get inspired, connect with other artists, and learn more about the visual and creative arts industries.
 But with so many to choose from, where do you start?

 Good news!
 We've compiled a list of 10 of the best to help get you going.
 So scan the list, and put one of these on in the background the next time you sit down to create.
 See if it doesn't help shake some of those cobwebs loose.

 Description: "A Disney character designer answers your questions about concept art, character design for animation, digital painting and illustration."